-Management's Discussion and Analysis For the Year ended December 31, 2018 (expressed in United States dollars)
+Management's Discussion and Analysis For the Three Months ended March 31, 2019 (expressed in United States dollars)

-- Clear Trunk property is located in Pershing and Humboldt Counties, Nevada on 4500 acres of fee mineral and unpatented claims in the Sonoma Range, south of Winnemucca.
-Identified exploration target include breccia pipes and quartz stockwork with untested gold anomalies and untested soil gold anomaly overlying intrusive host rock. - Bull Run property is located in Elko County, Nevada on two large patented claim groups of 500 acres near Jerritt Canyon. - Hot Springs Point property is located in Eureka County, Nevada on 160 acres of fee land on north end of the prolific Cortez Trend.
-Klondex Mining claims surround the project on three sides. - Jarbidge property is located in Elko County, Nevada on 8 patented claims along the east end of major gold veins in the Jarbidge mining district. - Lightning Tree property is located in Lemhi County, Idaho on 11 unpatented claims near the Musgrove gold deposit. - Silver King property is located in Humboldt County, Nevada on 4 patented claims near Golconda Summit.
+- Bull Run property is located in Elko County, Nevada on two large patented claim groups of 500 acres near near the Jerritt Canyon gold district.. - Hot Springs Point property is located in Eureka County, Nevada on 160 acres of fee land on north end of the prolific Cortez Trend.
+Hecla Mining claims surround the project on three sides. - Jarbidge property is located in Elko County, Nevada on 8 patented claims along the east end of major gold veins in the Jarbidge mining district. - Lightning Tree property is located in Lemhi County, Idaho on 4 unpatented claims near the Musgrove gold deposit. - Silver King property is located in Humboldt County, Nevada on 4 patented claims in the Iron Point mining district.
 Previous exploration focused on low grade gold values but the property was never been explored for silver. - A&T property is located in Humboldt Co., Nevada on 2 patented claims on Winnemucca Mountain.
-The property contains two veins and a quartz breccia in altered shale adjacent to intrusive dikes. - Eimis property is located in Elko County, Nevada on one 20 acre patented claim adjacent to a new Coleman Canyon gold discovery by Arnevut Resources.
-Gold anomalies extend onto Eimis property. - Silver Peak property is located in Esmeralda County, Nevada on 2 patented (40 acre) mining claims.
-The property is surrounded by claim blocks held by Scorpio Gold Corporation at the Mineral Ridge mine.
+The property contains gold-bearing veins in altered shale. - Eimis property is located in Elko County, Nevada on one 20 acre patented claim adjacent to the Coleman Canyon gold deposit controlled by Arnevut Resources.
+Gold anomalies extend onto Eimis property. - Silver Peak property is located in Esmeralda County, Nevada on 3 patented (57 acres) and 3 unpatented mining claims covering 50 acres.
+The property is adjacent to the Mineral Ridge mine controlled by Scorpio Gold Corporation.